0xDot-mal/LogSystem/README.md

 }
 ```
 Quick explanation `LGInit();` Initlialize the log level to a certain level you can use numbers from 0 to 7 or for a simple readable way use the constant expression that is declared on 'LogSystem.h'(and 'LogSystem.cpp')
 `LGInfoLevel("Some text");` Logs the given string value(I should've used a template but I'm so tired.)
-Note that you can't set the loglevel to something different then the function calling:
+Note that you can't set the log level to something different then the function calling:
 ```cpp
 	LGInit(LG_LvINFO);
 	LGFatalLevel("AAAAA!");